laneboysrc/rc-headless-transmitter/README.md

 The Smartphone also has a large amount of storage capacity.
 This allows us to store and upload configurations for multiple models.
 When we want to change to another model, we simply download its configuration into the *headless transmitter*.
 This only takes a few seconds.

-## Power and cost
 The power consumption of the transmitter is low: A single 800 mAh Li-Ion battery keeps the transmitter running for approximately 15 hours.

+## Cost

-Cost is low too: When sourcing the modules from China, a transmitter can be modified for less than USD 10.
+When sourcing the modules from China, a transmitter can be modified for less than USD 10.
 The *configurator* hardware cost is less than USD 15.
 You only need one *configurator*, regardless of how many *headless transmitters* you have.

 ## WORK IN PROGRESS